When You Started Shrinking

 Where do you make yourself emotionally smaller so that others do not have to stretch?

-These questions are not meant to shame you.
-They are meant to reveal the places where your soul learned that hiding was safer than being seen.
+They are here to help you see where your soul learned that hiding was safer than being seen.

-You do not need to explode back into your life in one dramatic act of confidence.
-Real restoration is often quieter than that.
 It may begin with one honest sentence.
 One boundary.
 One preference spoken aloud without apology.
 One moment of staying present with yourself instead of folding inward.
+One decision to stop laughing off what actually mattered to you.

 This is how you begin to reverse the habit of shrinking.